 Download the Candidate Handbook to read the full Code of Conduct.

-The SPCB has adopted the procedures to allow individuals to bring complaints concerning the conduct of individuals who are certified by the SPCB.
-In the event an individual applicant or certificant violates the SPCB Code of Conduct, certification rules, or SPCB policies the SPCB Board of Directors may reprimand or suspend the individual or may revoke certification.
+In the event an individual candidate or certificant violates the SPCB Code of Conduct, certification rules, or SPCB policies the SPCB Board of Directors may reprimand or suspend the individual or may revoke certification.

 Download the Candidate Handbook to read the full Complaints and Disciplinary Actions policy.